-Mountain View is centrally located in Silicon Valley and has several major highways and freeways (101, 85, and 237) connecting the City to the broader Bay Area region.
-Mountain View is also a regional transportation hub and has transit stops for the Caltrain commuter train and Valley Transportation Authority (VTA) light rail system.
+The City is centrally located in Silicon Valley and has several major highways and freeways (101, 85, and 237) connecting the City to the broader Bay Area region.
+Mountain View is also a regional transportation hub and has transit stops for the Caltrain commuter train and Santa Clara Valley Transportation Authority (VTA) light rail system.

-During this fiscal year, Mountain View has experienced significant growth in terms of residential and commercial development that has contributed to a diverse community.
-The City has seen nearly 450 residential units created and over 1.0 million square feet of commercial/office space start construction in this time period.
+During this fiscal year, The City has experienced significant growth in terms of residential and commercial development that has contributed to a diverse community.
+The City has seen nearly 937 residential units created and approximately 350,000 square feet of commercial/office space start construction in this time period.
 Also, significant additional housing is in the pipeline.
+The local economy continues to be strong, with research and development and industrial sectors experiencing occupancy gains.
+However, office vacancy rates have started to rise, although still relatively low.